Ultrasonic denture cleaners.

 - Afterward, rinse your denture thoroughly with cool tap water.

-- (At this point you might proceed to chemical disinfection of your denture via the use of a commercial or homemade soak.)
+- (At this point, and as a next step, you might proceed to chemical disinfection of your denture via the use of a commercial or homemade soak.)

 How long do you run the unit?